HugoMillwood-zz/plugin.audio.beets/README.md

 		</audio>
 	</advancedsettings>

-It will set the default audio player to DVDPlayer and allow you to stream FLAC (among other supported formats) with metadata.
+This will set the default audio player to DVDPlayer and allow you to stream FLAC (among other supported formats) with metadata.

 The userdata directory is located in different places depending on your platform.
 The most common places: